Astor63/TPS-Mods/Fixes/Supernova Missing Material Fix/ReadMe.md

 ## *SuperNova* Missing Material Fix

-__Note:__ This fix is the stand-alone version from the one include in *Black Hole & SuperNova On Steroids* (available in *Gears Improvement*)
+__Note:__ This fix is the stand-alone version from the one include in my Mod: *Black Hole & SuperNova On Steroids* (available in *Gears Improvement*)

-Used independantly, the fix will resolve the *Missing/Random Material* bug (and the consequences) from the *SuperNova* and restore (as close as possible) the Properties with the best Material available previously, which was the Epic (purple) Material.
+Used independantly, the fix will resolve the *Missing/Random Material* bug (and the Properties consequences) from the *SuperNova* and restore (as close as possible) the Properties with the best Material available previously, which was the Epic (purple) Material.

 ![SuperNova Missing Material Fix](https://imgur.com/oyaBnu1.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-If you're using *Black Hole & SuperNova On Steroids*, there's no longer any reason to use this fix directly... but it won't hurt anything to have both enabled, though!)
+If you're using *Black Hole & SuperNova On Steroids*, there's no longer any reason to use this fix... but it won't hurt anything to have both enabled, though!

 * * * * *

 ## What is the *SuperNova* Missing Material Bug?

 The Missing Material bug (and its consequences), as explained on __[Borderlands Wiki - Supernova](https://borderlands.fandom.com/wiki/Supernova)__ page: